 - With or without ATM.

 - Minimum Initial Deposit: ₱5,000

 - Minimum MADB (Monthly Average Daily Balance) Requirement: ₱10,000

 A bank account you can carry anywhere you go, the BDO ATM Savings enables you to receive payments, pay bills, withdraw cash, transfer funds, shop online, and experience a host of other conveniences made possible by the BDO online banking facility.

-Choose this account if you prefer to spend money without the need to bring cash.
+Choose this account if you prefer to spend money without bringing cash.

 - Without passbook.

-Offering the highest interest rates among BDO savings accounts, Optimum Savings is ideal for entrepreneurs who want the highest return for their money or anyone with long-term financial goals but don’t want to be tied down with a time deposit account.
+Optimum Savings offers the highest interest rates among BDO savings accounts.
+It is ideal for entrepreneurs who want the highest return for their money or anyone with long-term financial goals but don’t want to be tied down with a time deposit account.